SSRC Graduate Student Fellows

 Decolonizing the Empire by Treaties: Princely States and the Quest for a Federal India

 Pillai studies the rise of federalist ideas in indirectly ruled parts of the British empire in the 1920s through 1940s.
 His project focuses on the federalist advocacy of the Indian princely states, which had treaty relations with the British, for an all-India federation consisting of directly ruled British provinces and indirectly ruled princely states.
 In colonial South Asia, nation-state and federation were two rival projects grounded in the political and legal thought engendered by a Manichean empire consisting of direct and indirect British rule.
 Pillai’s project throws into sharp relief the politico-legal bases of these competing state-making projects in decolonizing South Asia.
 The eventual success of the argument for nation-state, in many ways, led to the partition of the subcontinent and the establishment of a centralized unitary state in India.
 The historiographical hold of the nation-state in decolonizing South Asia is such that there is hardly any study on the colonial lives of federalist thoughts in South Asia and the alternative visions of postcolonial statehood that they fostered.
-This project also situates federalist ideals in colonial India in the larger context of British imperial political thought and constitutionalism on the one hand, and ideas of federation in USA, imperial Germany, Canada, Switzerland, and British Malay on the other.
+This project also situates federalist ideals in colonial India in the larger context of British imperial political thought and constitutionalism on the one hand, and ideas of federation in the U.S., imperial Germany, Canada, Switzerland, and British Malay on the other.

 Factories of Modernity: Labor, Aesthetics, and the Racial Politics of Historical Capitalism